sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 ## Pong working on the web

 This took a little while to figure out.
 I ended up using wasm-pack to create the wasm as I was having trouble with getting wasm-bindgen to work.
-I figured it out eventually but decided to keep using wasm-pack as I felt that the work flow would be more friendly to readers.
+I figured it out eventually but decided to keep using wasm-pack as I felt that the workflow would be more friendly to readers.

 I would have released this sooner, but I wanted to add support for touch so that people on their phones could play the game.
 It appears that winit doesn't record touch events for WASM, so I shelved that idea.